python-cffi/cffi/doc/source/using.rst

 works on them.
 To get a cdata containing a regular function pointer, use ``ffi.addressof(lib, "name")`` (new in version 1.1).

-Before version 1.1, if you really need a cdata pointer to the function, use the following workaround:
+Before version 1.1 (or with the deprecated ``ffi.verify()``), if you really need a cdata pointer to the function, use the following
+workaround:

 .. code-block:: python